no collateral required*

 Collateral isn’t always necessary.
 Business term loans could be secured or unsecured.

 Secured Business Term Loans:

 A secured loan means the loan is tied to “security” or “collateral.”
-This is something of value that the lender has the right to seize should the borrower not make payments on the loan as agreed.
+This is something of value like real estate that the lender has the right to seize should the borrower not make payments on the loan as agreed.

 Let’s say you take out an equipment loan of $50,000 to buy a new piece of machinery.
 Should you default on that loan or not pay it back according to your loan agreement’s terms, the lender could repossess the equipment.

 Lenders like secured loans because it reduces their risk of losing out on the money they lend.
 Borrowers like secured loans because they generally come with lower rates than unsecured business loans.
 And since they’re considered lower risk to the lender, borrowers with poor credit history might have a better chance of qualifying than they would for an unsecured loan.

 Borrowers use unsecured business loans for all sorts of things.
 The interest rate might be higher than for an unsecured business loan, but they offer flexibility when you need funding.

 Can I Get a Business Term Loan with Bad Credit?